 Often, I will fix the documentation in the stable version of the wiki (sxmo-docs) but since the git HEAD version of the code has that change too, I want to be able to rebase sxmo-docs-next on top of my commits to sxmo-docs.

 Clearly this is a case where I would use git rebase.

 Setting up the wiki and git repos like this, I am able to have one local repo on my machine with two branches and update both wikis with

 So locally, I have setup my remotes like this:

 $ git remote -v devel email@example.com:~anjan/sxmo-docs-next (fetch) devel firstname.lastname@example.org:~anjan/sxmo-docs-next (push) origin email@example.com:~anjan/sxmo-docs (fetch) origin firstname.lastname@example.org:~anjan/sxmo-docs (push) stable email@example.com:~anjan/sxmo-docs-stable (fetch) stable firstname.lastname@example.org:~anjan/sxmo-docs-stable (push)

 I can add commits to the master branch and use

-git push origin master to update the stable docs.
+git push origin master to update the edge docs.

 To update the development docs, I checkout the